This post may contain affiliate links, please see ourย privacy policy + disclosuresย for details.

 - 12 1-ounce pieces Swiss cheese

-- 1/4 cup Parmesan cheese, grated or shaved from a large block
+- 1/4 cup Parmesan cheese, freshly grated

 For the Herby Honey Butter